belle2/basf2/display/doc/index.rst

         :gui-highlight-style:`Eve` tab → 'Geometry scene' → 'Top' (then you
         should see it in the bottom panel).
-The default value of :gui-highlight-style:`VisLevel` will e.g. hide most of the KLM structure, which might interesting to you.
+The default value of :gui-highlight-style:`VisLevel` will e.g. hide most of the KLM structure, which might be interesting to you.

 MC info (MCParticles, SimHits)
         MCParticles are coloured depending on their PDG value (pions in gray,